Visual music: Computer graphics

-The cathode ray tube made possible the oscilloscope, an early electronic device that can produce images that are easily associated with sounds from microphones.
-The modern Laser lighting display displays wave patterns produced by similar circuitry.
-The imagery used to represent audio in digital audio workstations is largely based on familiar oscilloscope patterns.
+The cathode ray tube made possible the oscilloscope, an early electronic device for studying electronic signals.
+It can produce images from sound by repeatedly sweeping out the shape of a signal over a length of time.
+This allows for intuitive visualization of sounds recorded from microphones.

+Instead of graphing the sound pressure over time, one can graph the left against the right stereo channel instead.
+This would produce, for example, a circle, when a sine wave is generated for the left ear and a cosine wave for the right.
+By taking a Fourier transform of a vector image, a signal can be generated for the left and right ears that can reproduce the shape on an oscilloscope screen.
+Using these image signals to make music is a concept known as Oscilloscope Music.

+The modern Laser lighting display displays wave patterns produced by similar circuitry to the oscilloscope.
+Modern DAWs and audio editing software also use graphical representations of sound reminiscent of the way an oscilloscope plots audio signals.
+Much of the UI in these software is skeuomorphic—using the knobs and dials of original equipment like the oscilloscope in the visual language of the interface.

 The Animusic company (originally called 'Visual Music') has repeatedly demonstrated the use of computers to convert music — principally pop-rock based and composed as MIDI events — to animations.
 Graphic artist-designed virtual instruments which either play themselves or are played by virtual objects are all, along with the sounds, controlled by MIDI instructions.

 In the image-to-sound sphere, MetaSynth includes a feature which converts images to sounds.
 The tool uses drawn or imported bitmap images, which can be manipulated with graphic tools, to generate new sounds or process existing audio.
 A reverse function allows the creation of images from sounds.